pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 "I've suffered thousands of tragedies in my life, most of which never happened."
 --Michel de Montaigne (paraphrased from French)

+"Supreme power is often the supreme power to bore.
+Nothing beats the obligatory tedium and inebriated verbosity of the of the absolute monarch in decline."
+--Simon Sebag Monefiore, *Stalin: The Court of the Red Czar*

+"In the higher levels of the bunker, Hitler's secretary discovered, 'an erotic fever seemed to take possession of everybody.
+Everywhere, even on the dentist's chair, I saw bodies interlocked in lascivious embraces.
+The women had discarded all modesty and were freely exposing their private parts.'"
+--Simon Sebag Monefiore, *Stalin: The Court of the Red Czar*

 "Practice is your best teacher."
 --Polly Morris, roller skater

 "People with wisdom know that it is important to correct their own mistakes, while people without wisdom find it necessary to point out the mistakes of others."
 --Bawa Muhaiyaddeen

+"In the Republican Party we’re brought up with one rule: When it’s a confusing situation, grab the sharpest object and attack.
+They [the Dems] call the shrink, clutch the pearls, hold a focus group, bring in the interest groups, decide the staff isn’t DEI enough and flip everybody around.
+That's why they're so easy to beat.
+Every time we'd get in the corner in the old days we'd drag them into a culture war, and they just scamper right into the mousetrap."
+--Mike Murphy, *The Bulwark*, May 2026

 "I've had recurring nightmares
 That I was loved for who I am